Orobische Alpen; van het Comomeer door het hooggebergte tot opnieuw bij het meer. 8 dagen / 7 nachten of naar keuze

 Period and price

-The walk can be undertaken from early June to early September.
+The walk can be undertaken from early June until mid September.

-start: every day of the week, except in June and the beginning of September, when the tour can be started only on Thursdays.
+To guarentee the use of the funiculars involved, the tour can be started every day of the week in July and August.
+During the other month the tour can be started only on Thursdays.

 description of the routes (in English or Dutch), maps,background information.